Mmpuskas/CSE360Project/README.md

 Contributors: Mercedes Perguson, Michael Puskas, William Chen, Yifan Li, Tony Julin

 # How to run
-The easiest way to play the game is to download the latest executable jar from the "Release" tab.

-The program can also be compiled, unit tested, and ran as normal.
+Due to issues in packaging the game, the most recent build must be compiled in eclipse, instead of ran by using an executable jar.
 When compiling, the build on master will be the most up-to-date.
-The main program can be built from src/ui/Driver.java Tests can be ran from src/ui/JUnitTest.java
+The game can be built from src/ui/Driver.java

+Tests can be ran from src/ui/JUnitTest.java

 This program now automatically adjusts screen resolution depending on the user's current display resolution.